Home » Practical Information » Legal Matters in Indonesia » Visas and Documentation

-Deportations of foreigners for 'abusing' their work permits is not uncommon.
+Deportation of foreigners for abusing their work permits is not uncommon.
 The usual offense is that the person is working in a position other than what is allowed by the work permit.
 If your work permit says you are the Production Director ... and your business card says you are the Managing Director - those are grounds for deportation due to abuse of work permit.
-Another problem is caused when the declared address of work on the IMTA differs from your actual work location.
-If it does not match, this could void the IMTA and put the employee at risk of a deportation.
+Another problem is caused when the declared address of work on the Notification differs from your actual work location.
+If it does not match, this could void the Notification and put the employee at risk of a deportation.
 BEWARE and be cautious about what you put on your business card - make sure it agrees with your work permit!

-One common misconception is that the IMTA belongs to the expatriate employee, actually they are issued to the company, NOT to the foreign worker.
-If a foreign worker loses his job, he is not entitled to work for any other company without processing a new IMTA, even if the previous IMTA still has validity.
+One common misconception is that the Notification belongs to the expatriate employee; actually they are issued to the company, NOT to the foreign worker.
+If a foreign worker loses his job, he is not entitled to work for any other company without processing a new Notification, even if the previous Notification still has validity.
 This very common misconception leads expats to think that they have a work permit - they don’t - the company has it!

 A work permit issued for a foreigner does NOT entitle their spouse to work as well.
 A “dependent spouse” must obtain their own sponsor and work permit in order to work in Indonesia.
 This can be done, but depends on the demand for their expertise.
 Many working spouses find the transition difficult as they are used to working.
 There are, however, many opportunities for worthwhile and meaningful involvements in community and educational organizations and opportunities for everyone to hone new skills during their time in Indonesia.

-If you want to keep your KITAP active, you must pay the DPKK.
+If you want to keep your ITAP active, you must pay the DPKK.

 For more information, see the Manpower Act of 2003.